-Only the solicitation to sell tangible personal property is afforded immunity under P.L.
-86-272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangibles property, such as franchises, patents, copyrights, trade marks, service marks and the like, or any other type of property are not protected activities under P.L.
-86-272. regardless of It is irrelevant how those transactions are effectuated (including if e.g., whether such transactions are effectuated via the Internet).
+Only the solicitation to sell tangible_personal property is afforded immunity under P.L.
+86272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangibles property, such as franchises, patents, copyrights, trade marks, service marks and the like, or any other type of property are not protected activities under P.L.
+86-272.

-The sale or delivery and the solicitation for the sale or delivery of any type of service that is not either (1) ancillary to solicitation or (2) otherwise set forth as a protected activity under the Section IV.B. hereof is also not protected under Public Law 86-272 or this Statement, regardless of It is irrelevant how the activity is effectuated (including if e.g., whether such activity is effectuated via the Internet).
+The sale or delivery and the solicitation for the sale or delivery of any type of service that is not either (1) ancillary to solicitation or (2) otherwise set forth as a protected activity under the Section IV.B. hereof is also not protected under Public Law 86-272 or this Statement.